ARPA-Network/BLS-TSS-Network/docs/issue fix/dkg-public-key-mismatch.md

 ## General Guidance

 Since there is a mismatch, all we are trying to do here is to remove the mismatch or make they sync up.

 - If the original DB file still exists (which means you maybe just used wrong command), we can try to sync it up
 - If it does not exist anymore (which means the file is damaged or deleted), we can try to remove it and reset DKG key on-chain.

 Below steps require manual operation with DB file and on-chain contract.
 For the contract part, you are going to need

 - [NodeRegistry Contract](https://github.com/ARPA-Network/BLS-TSS-Network/blob/0732850fe39f869a7dea899e445dfe6332462ab7/contracts/src/interfaces/INodeRegistry.sol)
 - The address of the contract is listed in our [Official Document](https://docs.arpanetwork.io/randcast/supported-networks-and-parameters)

 ## Detailed Steps

 0. Stop your existing Docker instance and remove it.
-1. Confirm your node status.
+1. Confirm your node status as non-working:
    - Go to NodeRegistry and call getNode and check the second last value of the `Node` struct
    - If `state` is true: call `nodeQuit` by `Node` account to prepare for changing DKG key before continue.
-(If it fails, contact us via telegram group)
+Please refer to **Exit Node from ARPA Network** section in our [onboarding doc](/docs/eigenlayer-onboarding.md) for more details.
 2. Database file handling, as mentioned:

    - If the original DB file does not exist and the file you currently have causes the mismatch, delete your current database file.
    - If the original DB file still exists, you can try to re-run as long as start command points to it correctly.

 3. Pull the most recent version of the ARPA Node Client Docker image by running the following command:

-    ```docker pull ghcr.io/arpa-network/node-client:latest```
+   `docker pull ghcr.io/arpa-network/node-client:latest`

 4. Start the Docker container by running the command in [onboarding doc](/docs/eigenlayer-onboarding.md)

-``Note``: If your database file is named differently than "data.sqlite", you need to rename it since by default node client looks for the "data.sqlite" file.
+`Note`: If your database file is named differently than "data.sqlite", you need to rename it since by default node client looks for the "data.sqlite" file.

 #### For people without original DB file, please continue.